SAML-based Single Sign-On

 2. Advanced Details

 • If your identity provider does not support metadata files, click Show Advanced Details.
-The advanced details section is covered lower in this article and contains the information from within the metadata file.
+The advanced details section, which is covered later in this article, contains information from within the metadata file.

 3. Name